MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 > [!div class="checklist"]
 > - **Work with Azure AD administrators:** Collaborate with your Azure AD administrators to find out what existing Azure AD policies are in place.
 Determine whether there are any policies (current or planned) that'll affect the user experience in the Power BI service and/or in the Power BI mobile applications.
-> - **Decide when user access vs. service principal should be used:** Decide when to use a service principal instead of user access for automated operations.
+> - **Decide when user access versus service principal should be used:** For automated operations, decide when to use a service principal instead of user access.
-> - **Create or update user guidance:** Determine whether there are security topics that you'll need to document for the Power BI user community, so they know what to expect for using groups and conditional access policies.
+> - **Create or update user guidance:** Determine whether there are security topics that you'll need to document for the Power BI user community.
+That way, they'll know what to expect for using groups and conditional access policies.

 ## Strategy for external users

 Power BI supports [Azure AD Business-to-Business](/azure/active-directory/external-identities/what-is-b2b) (Azure AD B2B).
 External users, for instance from a customer or partner company, can be invited as guest users in Azure AD for collaboration purposes.
 External users can work with Power BI and many other Azure and Microsoft 365 services.

 > [!IMPORTANT]
 > The [Azure AD B2B white paper](whitepaper-azure-b2b-power-bi.md) is the best resource for learning about strategies for handling external users.
-This article is limited to describing some of the most important considerations that are relevant to planning.
+This article is limited to describing the most important considerations that are relevant to planning.

 There are advantages when an external user is from another organization that also has Azure AD set up.

 - **Home tenant manages the credentials:** The user's home tenant stays in control of their identity and management of credentials.
 You don't need to synchronize identities.
 - **Home tenant manages the user's status:** When a user leaves that organization and the account is removed or disabled, with immediate effect, the user will no longer have access to your Power BI content.
-It's a key advantage because you may not know when someone has left their organization.
+It's a significant advantage because you may not know when someone has left their organization.
 - **Flexibility for user licensing:** There are cost-effective [licensing options](whitepaper-azure-b2b-power-bi.md#licensing).
 An external user may already have a Power BI Pro or PPU license, in which case you don't need to assign one to them.
 It's also possible to grant them access to content in a Premium capacity workspace by assigning a Free license to them.

 ### Key settings